Science Olympiad: International Teams

 Since 2012, a Global Ambassador Team from Japan has been invited to attend the national tournament as part of a partnership between Science Olympiad, MEXT and JST.
 Each year, the Grand Prize for winning the Japan High School Science Championships (JHSSC), a competition styled after the U.S.-based Science Olympiad is a trip to the U.S. to participate in the Science Olympiad National Tournament.
 The Japanese Global Ambassador Team does however only compete on a limited basis as unranked guests.
-Japan continues to send a team, as of the 2024 National Tournament.
+Japan continues to send a team, as of the 2025 National Tournament.
 The Japanese Global Ambassador Teams are the best known international teams that participate in Science Olympiad however other countries do occasionally participate in tournaments.

 Canada has multiple active Science Olympiad teams and participated in the nationals tournaments in the U.S. between 1995 and 1998 but has not sent a team since although Canadian teams do still occasionally participate in tournaments in the U.S.

-Peru also sends teams to the U.S. to compete in Science Olympiad tournaments but Peru has never attended a national tournament.
-Peru's participation is for the most part coordinated by United Technologies for Kids (UTK) a NGO focused on STEM education in Latin America.